 In the uninstall programs window, look for "Clear History", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes Clear History ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes Clear History ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove Clear History adware from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons: